ZeyadTarek1/Espresso-Maker/README.md

 ## Description

+-   This project is still a work in progress.
+-   This project uses React, Express and Node.
 -   The goal of this project is to develop a simple website that offers espresso delivery as a service.
--   Planned features include custom drink making, delivery scheduler and caffine history tracker.
+-   Planned features include custom drink making, delivery scheduler and caffeine history tracker.
--   This project uses React, Express and Node.

 # Instructions